Abdul-UOiT/4280U-Robotics-Course/README.md

 ![alt text](https://github.com/Abdul-UOiT/4280U-Robotics-Course/blob/master/pic6.jpg)

 ## Getting Started
 This repository provides the essential documentation and getting-started instructions.
-The system has been tested with ```V-REP_PRO_EDU_V3_4_0_Linux``` and ```O.S./Linux/Ubuntu 16.04 LTS```/Windows10 64-bit.
+The system has been tested with ```V-REP_PRO_EDU_V3_4_0_Linux``` and ```O.S./Linux/Ubuntu 16.04 LTS```, and ```Windows10,64-bit```.
 It should be also running with other O.S, Windows and Mac.
 If you have question or encounter issue, use the [issues](https://github.com/Abdul-UOiT/4280U-Robotics-Course/issues) section and look for similar issue, if nothing similar start new issue.